howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 </Instruction>

 This is a standard setup for a React component with two `input` fields where users can provide the `url` and `description` of the `Link` they want to create.
-The data that's typed into these fields is stored in the component's `state` and will be used in `_createLink` when the mutation is sent.
+The data that's typed into these fields is stored in the component's `state` and will be used when the mutation is sent.

 ### Writing the mutation